- Hospital covers

 |Pain Management with Device|

 Yes.
 If you are admitted to hospital, you will have to pay an excess directly to the hospital upon admission.
 An excess helps with the cost of your admission and by having an excess, the amount you pay for your cover is lower.

 This amount will vary based on the cover you select.

 Of course.
 There is more information about hospital fees, doctors’ fees, gap and all the nitty gritty if you’re admitted to hospital.
 Find out more about fees and how they work here.

 Will I have to wait before I claim?

 Yes, particularly if you’re new to health insurance.
 With our covers (and most other health insurers) you have to wait a specific amount of time between signing up and making your first claim.
 This is called a waiting period.

-The following table shows the waiting periods and benefit limitation periods that apply.
+The following table shows the waiting periods that apply.

 |2 months||Psychiatric, rehab or palliative care and any other hospital treatment|

 Yes there are.
 It might make us sound mean, but if you have a read, you'll see they're fair.
 Read the full list of things Frank won’t pay on.